hazelcast/hazelcast-jet-reference-manual/docs/200_Getting_Started/200_How_Distributed_Stream_Processing_Works_In_Jet.md

 value of the watermark_.
 - As a data item: _a processor received a watermark_.

-The watermark can be considered as a "clock telling the event time", as opposed to the wall-clock time.
+The watermark can be considered as a "clock telling the event time" as opposed to the wall-clock time.
 The processor's watermark value advances when it receives a watermark item.
+In this analogy a processor only receives data about "present" and "future" events.

 ## Stream Skew